If your looking for the best foods that help implantation then this post is for you.

 Before you fill up your plate with fertility boosting foods, what exactly is implantation?

 To get pregnant, your egg first needs to be fertilized by a sperm, it then becomes an embryo.
 You might think implantation is guaranteed after embryo transfer, however, about 60% of fertilized embryos don’t make it to this stage.
 After fertilastion, it needs to successfully attach to your uterine wall in a process that is called implantation.

 This sends a signal to your body and tells it that it’s pregnant.

 Your body then begins to release hormones, including human chorionic gonadotropin, this stops your period and triggers positive results on pregnancy tests.

 However, keep in mind that there’s an optimal time to take a pregnancy test to ensure you get the most accurate reading, especially if you have an irregular menstrual cycle.
 If your cycle is irregular, you’ll want to wait at least 14 days after intercourse to take a pregnancy test.

 The embryo also begins to absorb vital nutrients from your body and grow.
 To increase your body’s chances of implantation, a healthy diet is the best place to start.

 What is an implantation-friendly diet?

 An implantation-friendly diet is one that encourages your fertilized egg to attach to the lining of your uterus.

-Foods for implantation will improve your overall health and help your body prepare for the embryo to grow and flourish.
+Foods for implantation will improve your overall health and help your body prepare for the embryo to grow and flourish in the best way.